A sleep method or

 methods as above and the crying it out ones below.

-Tracy Hogg specialised in tuning
+Tracy Hogg specialized in tuning

 in to baby to help understand what she needs, and helped